-Pilot Mobimiles with Erasmus MC (EN)
+Pilot Byewaste with Irado (EN)

 Both ships were built at the Dutch yard Groeneveld.
 Once the hull of the ‘Zulu 4’ has been launched, the ship will be completed in the Netherlands.

 The ‘Zulu 3’ is now finished.
 “The sea trials will start in September.
 After that, the ship will be deployed throughout Belgium.
 We receive questions for the Albert Canal, on the Scheldt, in the direction of Ghent, Brussels, Antwerp and Hasselt,” says Antoon Van Coillie of Blue Line Logistics.